Lightroom Tutorial Collection for Beginners (Classic & CC)

 In this free Lightroom tutorial you can find a wide variety of great Lightroom tips – some of them are real hidden gems when it comes to editing, as well as general tips on photography and using Lightroom online.

-There’s a little something for everyone.
+There are handy Lightroom tips for everyone.
 For the beginners there are valuable tips on Auto Tone and Resetting, but for people that are at an intermediate level there’s useful information about the Grid Overlays, or efficient ways to organize your photos.

 Here you can find a table of contents: